It’s Here, It’s Queer

 Here's everything you need to know before attending Houston's Pride Parade and Festival.

-The biggest Pride Month event happening in the city, this year and every year, is the annual Pride Houston 365.
-Hundreds of thousands of people descend on downtown for a truly massive festival and parade, the first of which was held way back in 1978.
-The festivities kick off on June 28 with the Houston LGBT+ Pride Celebration Festival at Houston City Hall (901 Bagby) from 11am to 6pm, followed by the famously lively parade at 7pm.
+The biggest Pride Month event in the city, this year and every year, is Pride Houston 365.
+Hundreds of thousands of people descend on Downtown for a truly massive festival and parade, the first of which was held way back in 1978.
+The festivities kick off on June 6 with host Big Freedia at the Houston LGBT+ Pride Celebration Festival at Houston City Hall (901 Bagby) from 11am to 6pm, followed by the famously lively parade at 7pm.
+(If it seems like Pride is coming a little earlier than usual this year, that’s because it is.
+It was scheduled so as not to coincide with the World Cup.)

 The events can be a bit overwhelming for first-timers, so we’ve put together a guide to help you know exactly what to expect, what to wear, and what to bring.
 Read below for our top tips.